 One act from Year 5 or Year 6:Dora Neascu 6H) playing a solo piano piece

 One overall winner: Safa Naja doing a Karate dance

-We continue to have concerns about the traffic in and around the school, this is especially the case with the Elton Avenue gate traffic and we have highlighted this as a major issue, to the Horsenden governors.
+We continue to have concerns about the traffic in and around the school, this continues to be the case with the Elton Avenue gate traffic and we have highlighted this as a major issue, to the Horsenden governors.
 (This is one of the reasons members of staff, at school, are trying to promote safe habits in and around the roads with the children.)
 Please be aware that we really are trying to do our best but, YOU can help!
 For example, if you see any bad examples from drivers, perhaps you could register your concerns at the following address:

 Miss Harrison has created a really helpful area, on the website, for parents/carers.
 To get to the area click into 'School Info' and then scroll down to 'Family Partnerships'.
 (I have seen it and think you will really like it...and find it useful.)
 It is constantly being updated with links that parents/carers may find useful.
 Make sure you check back to this section of the website regularly.
-She has almost completed a Family Partnership Action Plan and has met one of the governors to talk it over with him as well as present it to the Middle Managers.
+She has completed a Family Partnership Action Plan and has met one of the governors to talk it over with him as well as present it to the Middle Managers.
 It was very well received and, as you know, it is an area we are really giving a big focus.

 If your child is in Years 3 to 6 and cannot yet access the Reading Cloud, pop in to school and someone will tell you how to help them to do so.
 The Reading Cloud can be accessed on the right hand side of our web page.
 You will have received a letter about it so should know as much as the children do!
 Mrs Miller (our librarian) and Miss Hannah, one of our year 4 teachers and our literacy champion, has set it up.